DISPATCHHEALTH HIPAA NOTICE OF PRIVACY PRACTICES

 This Notice of Privacy Practices describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your protected health information.
 “Protected health information” is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.

-We are required to abide by the terms of this Notice of Privacy Practices.
+We are required by law to protect the privacy of your protected health information and to provide you with this Notice of Privacy Practices.
+We are required to abide by the terms of this Notice of Privacy Practices, as currently in effect.
 We will let you know promptly if a breach occurs that may have compromised the privacy or security of your protected health information.
 We may change the terms of our notice, at any time.
 The new notice will be effective for all protected health information that we maintain at that time.
 Upon your request, we will provide you with any revised Notice of Privacy Practices.
 You may request a revised version by accessing our website, or calling the office and requesting that a revised copy be sent to you in the mail or asking for one at the time of your next appointment.

 Your protected health information may be used and disclosed by your clinician, our office staff and others who are involved in your care and treatment for the purpose of providing health care services to you.
 Your protected health information may also be used and disclosed to pay your health care bills and to support the operation of our practice.
 The following are examples of the types of uses and disclosures of your protected health information that we are permitted to make.
 These examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by our office.